-The registered manager understands their responsibilities and are supported by the regional manager and the provider to deliver what is required.
+The registered manager understands their responsibilities and are supported by the provider to deliver what is required.

 All relevant legal requirements are understood and met, including CQC registration requirements, safety and public health related obligations, and the submission of notifications.